 • • •With climatic and political uncertainty, I encourage you to think like pirates.

-• • •In 1588 in England, “Queen Elizabeth's Pirates” defeated the Spanish Armada, once deemed “too large to fail.”
-Instead, a ragtag navy from a second rate nation defeated the impenetrable Armada.
+• • •In 1588 in England, “Queen Elizabeth's Pirates” defeated the Spanish Armada, once deemed “too big to fail.”
+Fail it did!
+A ragtag navy from a second rate nation — England — defeated the impenetrable Armada.
 In the 18th century, pirates carved out “zones of freedom” in the Caribbean, in resistance to empire and the slave trade.
 Though imperfect, these examples of agile and human-scaled organizing provide useful metaphors for today's opponents to the tyranny of scale.

-Every Saturday morning across the globe, umbrellas unfurl to forge new social and commercial ties between urban and rural at farmers markets — ancient yet reinvented instruments that animate public space, provide shoppers with choice and farmers with new allies.
-In his essay, “Why the Food Movement Is Unstoppable,” Jonathan Latham describes how food differs from other movements: Rather than a coherent ideological construct, we encounter the food movement via a series of often unconnected experiences that bring more choices into our lives.
+Every Saturday morning across the globe, umbrellas unfurl to forge new social and commercial ties between urban and rural people at farmers markets — ancient yet reinvented instruments that animate public space, provide shoppers with choice and farmers with new allies.
+In his essay, “Why the Food Movement Is Unstoppable,” Jonathan Latham describes how food movement differs from others: Rather than a coherent ideological construct, we encounter the food movement via a series of often unconnected experiences that bring more choices into our lives.
 Consider the rise and presence of community gardens and kitchens, CSAs, food trucks, start-ups and more.
-Today, they may ubiquitous but not long ago, they simply did not exist.
-Beneath the behemoth of industrial life, an alternative -- if not arts and crafts -- future is being forged by ordinary people who seek some sense of autonomy in their lives.
-And think beyond food: What about the inexplicable rise of book clubs, cohousing, and giving circles?
+Today, they may ubiquitous with contemporary life, but, not long ago, they simply did not exist.
+Beneath the behemoth of industrial life, an alternative emerges, reminiscent of the Arts and Crafts Movement.
+Future is being forged by ordinary people who seek some sense of autonomy in their lives.
+And that's just int he realm of food!
+Think beyond food: What about the inexplicable rise of book clubs, cohousing, Little Free Libraries, and giving circles?

 Whereas pirates are known for disrupting trade routes, they also create new ones.
 Join me.
-Together, let's navigate these unchartered waters to search for intimate and agile “zones of freedom” that are yielding the revolution of everyday life.
+Together, let's navigate these unchartered waters to search for intimate and agile “zones of freedom” that yield the revolution of everyday life.